ushertpain/gem_price_data_analysis_proj/README.md

 <span style="color: rgba(0, 0, 0, 0.2);">Color and Gem Type</span>
 <br />
 <br />
-Finally, I will use pandas interpolate to fill up the missing values in the 'Estimated RRP' column.
-First, I'll create a copy of my DataFrame with only the 'Price' and 'Estimated RRP' columns, so I can use the 'interpolate()' pandas function.
-After that, I will transfer the values from the copy to my main DataFrame using this code 'df[['Price', 'Estimated RRP']] = dfprice_rrp'.
-Now, all the missing values in the 'Estimated RRP' column have been populated.
+The 6th step involves using pandas interpolate to fill up the missing values in the 'Estimated RRP' column.
+First, I'll create a copy of my DataFrame containing only the 'Price' and 'Estimated RRP' columns, allowing me to utilize the 'interpolate()' pandas function.
+Afterward, I will transfer the values from the copy to my main DataFrame using this code: 'df[['Price', 'Estimated RRP']] = dfprice_rrp'.
+Now, all the missing values in the 'Estimated RRP' column have been populated..
 <br />
 <a href="#"><img src="picture/interpolated estimated rrp.png" width="1200" height="500" alt="descriptive text" /></a>
 <br />
 <span style="color: rgba(0, 0, 0, 0.2);">Interpolate Column Estimated RRP</span>
 <br />
 <br />
+The final step is to ensure that my dataset has no null values.
+The best way to do this with Python is by using the code 'df.isnull().sum()'.
+The output of this code displays all column names along with the corresponding count of null values.
+Upon thorough investigation, I discovered that the 'Certified Gemstones', 'Treatment', 'Shape', 'Weight (cts)', and 'Type' columns contain null values.

+To address this issue, I will proceed to fill all null values.
+For the 'Certified Gemstones' column, I used the code 'df['Certified Gemstones'] = df['Certified Gemstones'].fillna('None Certified')', which replaces the null values in that column with the string 'None Certified'.
+Similarly, for the 'Treatment' column, I utilized the code 'df['Treatment'] = df['Treatment'].fillna('Unknown')' to change all null values to 'Unknown'.
+In the 'Shape' column, I employed the code 'df['Shape'] = df['Shape'].fillna('Unknown')' to replace null values with the string 'Unknown'.

+Regarding the 'Weight (cts)' column, which has only one null value, I utilized the interpolate() function in pandas to fill the missing value.
+Finally, for the 'Type' column, I applied the same approach, using the code 'df['Type'] = df['Type'].fillna('Unknown')' to convert null values to the string 'Unknown'.

+### Data Analysis